enkimute/GAmphetamine.js/README.md

 Which would create a 5 dimensional algebra where the first two and the last basis vector square to $-1$, the third one is null and the fourth one is positive.

-For even further control, you can access **non-unit metrics** via the options object:
+For even further control, you can access **non-unit diagonal metrics** via the options object:

 ```javascript
 Algebra({metric:[0.5,-0.5]}, ()=>{ ... });